-The Mishna in Avot contrasts two styles of Torah greatness - R. Eliezer, the sealed cistern that never loses a drop, and R. Elazar b.
+The Mishna in Avot contrasts two styles of Torah greatness - R. Eliezer, the sealed cistern that never loses a drop and R. Elazar b.
 Arach, the ever-flowing spring.
-The Mishna consciously refuses to decide which of these is more valuable
+The Mishna consciously avoids ruling on which of these is more valuable.

 R. Eliezer represented an aspect of Mesora which was rooted in faithful transmission and not innovation.
-He would never say anything in Torah which he not heard from his Rabbis
+He would never say anything in Torah which he not heard and received from his teachers.

-R. Yehoshua however champions 'chiddush' in halacha
+However, R. Yehoshua championed 'chiddush' in halacha.

-Rabbi Eliezer here famously tries to bring the most objective truth (G-d) to the halachic process by bringing a proof for his opinion from a Bat Kol.
-This was totally rejected by Rabbi Yehoshua who insists on the right of the human posek to apply a human (and by definition more subjective) approach
+Rabbi Eliezer here famously tried to bring the most objective truth (God) to the halachic process by bringing a proof for his opinion from a Bat Kol.
+This was rejected by Rabbi Yehoshua who insisted on the right of the human posek to apply a human (and by definition more subjective) approach.

-The rejection of R. Eliezer rooted in his origins in Beit Shammai.
-R. Yehoshua came from Beit Hillel
+The rejection of R. Eliezer is rooted in his origins in Beit Shammai.
+R. Yehoshua came from Beit Hillel.

-Later, within the scope of accepted normative halacha, these too approaches are represented by 'Sinai' and 'Oker Harim'
+Later, within the scope of accepted normative halacha, these too approaches are represented by 'Sinai' and 'Oker Harim'.

-The Netziv, in his Kidmat Haemek has a fascinating analysis of the ebb and flow of chidush vs mesorah over the history of the Jewish people through the dynamic of AISH-DAT.
-Aish is the process of radical chidush and Dat is the process of masoretic transmission.
-For a summary of the Netziv's thesis see http://www.hashkafacircle.com/journal/R3 RS AishDat.pdf
+• The Netziv (in Kidmat Haemek) analyses of the ebb and flow of chiddush vs mesorah over the history of the Jewish people through the dynamic of AISH-DAT8.
+Aish is the process of chiddush and Dat is the process of masoretic consolidation and transmission.9

-E] CHIDDUSH -VS- SHINUI
+B3] CHIDDUSH -VS- SHINUI